We value your privacy

 These qualifications set out the skills and knowledge expected of individuals working within their chosen occupation.
 The standards are agreed by a cross-section of industry stakeholders, and they relate directly to the skills and knowledge a person needs when working towards the achievement of a vocational qualification, to demonstrate they are competent in a given area of work.

-How do I achieve an NVQ or SVQ?
+HOW do I achieve an NVQ or SVQ?

 NVQ’s and SVQ’s are designed to test an individual’s ability in the workplace.
 To achieve one, you must demonstrate to your assessor that you can satisfy the assessment criteria and therefore achieve the learning outcomes within each qualification unit.
 To do this you must put forward evidence which clearly demonstrates your competence to your assessor.
 Candidates will undertake training and practice their skills and the following assessments are used to prove they are capable to conduct relevant work-related tasks: